Istrail-Lab/istrail-lab.github.io/Colin-README.md

 And command-click the link that pops up in the terminal.
 This will take you to a hosted version of the website that makes live updates.

 Every time you want to "deploy" edits you've made to the actual website, click the three-network-nodes on the left side of your screen (the three dots that are connected by some wavy lines).
 Enter a message for what you've changed, then click commit, then click sync changes.
 Say yes to any prompt that pops up.
-This is true on both Windsurf and VSCode.

 ## File Organization